-The type of flow (ACL) can only be digital standard IP ACL, digital extensive IP ACL, nomenclature standard IP ACL, nomenclature extensive IP ACL, digital standard IPv6 ACL, and nomenclature standard IPv6 ACL;

-Parameters of Timerange and Portrange can not be set in ACL, the type of ACL should be Permit.

-The redirection port must be 1000Mb port in the flow-based redirection function.
+- The type of flow (ACL) can only be digital standard IP ACL, digital extensive IP ACL, nomenclature standard IP ACL, nomenclature extensive IP ACL, digital standard MAC ACL, digital extensive MAC ACL, nomenclatural standard MAC ACL, nomenclatural extensive MAC ACL, digital standard IPv6 ACL, and nomenclature standard IPv6 ACL; - Parameters of Timerange and Portrange can not be set in ACL, the type of ACL should be Permit. - The redirection port must be 1000Mb port in the flow-based redirection function.

-Chapter 21 Flexible QinQ Configuration
+Chapter 23 Flexible QinQ Configuration

-21.1 Introduction to Flexible QinQ
+23.1 Introduction to Flexible QinQ

-21.1.1 QinQ Technique
+23.1.1 QinQ Technique

 Dot1q-tunnel is also called QinQ (802.1Q-in-802.1Q), which is an expansion of 802.1Q.
 Its dominating idea is encapsulating the customer VLAN tag (CVLAN tag) to the service provider VLAN tag (SPVLAN tag).
 The packet with two VLAN tags is transmitted through the backbone network of the ISP internet to provide a simple layer-2 tunnel for the users.
 It is simple and easy to manage, applicable only by static configuration, and especially adaptive to small office network or small metropolitan area network using layer-3 switch as backbone equipment.
 There are two kinds of QinQ: basic QinQ and flexible QinQ, the priority of flexible QinQ is higher than basic QinQ.

-21.1.2 Basic QinQ
+23.1.2 Basic QinQ